 It is important to monitor pulse quality and rate in all patients.
 The use of the product in patients with cardiac disease should only be considered after a benefit risk assessment by the responsible veterinary surgeon.
 In the case of cardiac arrest, complete cardiopulmonary resuscitation should be performed.

 It is important to monitor respiratory rate and quality.
 It is also important to maintain an open airway and to properly oxygenate tissues during the maintenance of anaesthesia.
 Respiratory arrest should be treated by assisted ventilation.

-The metabolism of birds, and to an extent small mammals, is affected more profoundly by decreases in body temperature, due to high surface area to body weight ratio.
-Therefore, body temperature should be monitored and kept stable during treatment.
+The metabolism of isoflurane in birds and small mammals can be affected by decreases in body temperature that may occur secondary to a high surface area to body weight ratio.
+Therefore body temperature should be monitored and kept stable during treatment.